Climate Action

 We have a two-fold approach to working with our suppliers to achieve world-class logistics operations with the lowest feasible environmental footprint:

-As of the end of 2023, restaurant energy use represented 78% of SBTi boundary restaurant and offices emissions footprint, and as such, is a key focus area for accelerating progress against our 2030 targets.
-With restaurants in over 100 markets globally, approximately 95% of which are franchised, we are working with our Franchisees on innovative solutions for creating and managing increasingly sustainable, efficient locations.
+Restaurant energy use is a key focus area for accelerating progress against our 2030 targets.
+With restaurants in over 100 markets globally, approximately 95% of which are franchised, we are working with our Franchisees on innovative solutions for creating and managing increasingly efficient locations.
 This includes investing in areas such as LED lighting, energy management systems and energy-efficient kitchen equipment.
 Across the globe, our markets are in various phases of strategy development and implementation.

 Adding Renewable Energy to the Grid

-One of the most effective and timely actions we can take to reduce electricity-related emissions is purchasing renewable energy to cover restaurant needs.
-We are increasingly looking for solutions to power more of our sites with carbon-free energy while increasing awareness and adoption of renewable electricity throughout the System.
-We collaborate with our markets, Franchisees and trade associations to understand the complex local and global landscape to support renewable energy growth and evaluate opportunities to advocate for policies that accelerate progress.
+We believe that one of the most effective and timely actions we can take to reduce electricity-related emissions is purchasing renewable energy (i.e., wind- or solar-generated) to cover restaurant energy needs.
+We are increasingly looking for solutions that will enable us to power more of our sites with renewable energy sources while also taking steps to help increase awareness about and adoption of renewable energy throughout the System.
+We collaborate with our markets, Franchisees and trade associations to understand the complex local and global landscape, identify opportunities to support renewable energy growth and evaluate opportunities to advocate for policies that help accelerate progress in this space.

-Since 2019, McDonald’s has signed multiple large-scale renewable energy VPPAs that will help add new renewable energy to the U.S. grid.
-The projects we have contracted renewable energy through cover both solar and wind technologies and are operational in Texas, Illinois, Oklahoma and Louisiana.
+Since 2019, McDonald’s has signed multiple large-scale renewable energy VPPAs that will help add new renewable energy from solar and wind technologies to the U.S. grid.
+We have invested in such projects that are operational in Texas, Illinois, Oklahoma and Louisiana.

-As renewable energy is a key driver of our overall climate strategy, we continue to work across both Company-owned and operated and franchised restaurants globally to understand the energy landscape on a local level and where there are opportunities to drive maximum impact across our System.
-Our ability to meet our SBTi-validated targets may be impacted if third-party accounting methodologies do not enable or recognize McDonald’s procurement of renewable electricity to account for Franchisee restaurant emissions.
+As renewable energy use is a key driver of our overall climate strategy, we continue to work across both Company-owned and operated and franchised restaurants globally to understand the energy landscape on a local level and where there are opportunities to drive maximum impact across our System.
+Our ability to meet our SBTi-validated targets may be impacted if third-party accounting methodologies do not enable or recognize McDonald’s procurement of renewable energy to help reduce Franchisee restaurant emissions.
 While there is uncertainty regarding how third-party accounting methodologies may evolve, our corporate VPPA program is focused on advancing wide-reaching impact and has been able to support projects that help drive renewable energy additionality.

 California Voluntary Carbon Market Disclosures Act